How our Bliss Filters work

 4

 An arts festival like no other, the Edinburgh Fringe transforms the city for three weeks every August with hundreds of performers showcasing their theater, dance and musical talents.
-In 2016, the Fringe offered up 50,266 performances ranging from comedy and cabaret to children’s shows and spoken word and everything in between.
+All told, the Fringe offers up more than 50,000 (!) performances ranging from comedy and cabaret to children’s shows and spoken word and everything in between.
 Visitors to Edinburgh Fringe can expect to see performances from unknown artists as well as award-winning thespians and musicians.

 Dunvegan Castle, which dates from the 1200s, on the Isle of Skye in Scotland.